Who is a Process Technology Engineer?

 - Bachelor's Degree: Obtain a Bachelor's degree in Chemical Engineering, Process Engineering, or a related field from a recognized university in India.
 Some popular options include IITs, NITs, and other reputable engineering colleges.

-- Master's Degree (Optional): Consider pursuing a Master's degree in Chemical Engineering or a specialized area of Process Technology for advanced knowledge and career opportunities.
+- Master's Degree (Optional): A Master's degree in Chemical Engineering or a specialized area like Process Systems Engineering can enhance your career prospects and provide advanced knowledge.

 -